US STOCKS-Wall St climbs on bull market's birthday as inflation fears ebb

 By Sinéad Carew

-NEW YORK, March 9 (Reuters) - To celebrate the bull market’s ninth birthday on Friday, the three major U.S. stock indexes climbed almost 2 percent and the Nasdaq closed at a record high, as February’s jobs report assuaged fears of inflation and aggressive interest rate hikes.
+NEW YORK, March 9 (Reuters) - To celebrate the bull market’s ninth birthday on Friday, the three major U.S. stock indexes rose more than 1 percent, with the Nasdaq touching a record high, as February’s jobs report assuaged fears of inflation and aggressive interest rate hikes.

 A month ago, the market had been spooked by wage growth that fueled inflation fears, leading to a spike in volatility and a stock market correction.
 That sentiment has reversed over recent weeks with the market gradually nudging higher.

-The bull market, which began on March 9, 2009, is the second longest on record, leading to questions about how much longer it can last.
+Friday’s rally saw the S&P rise 1.5 percent, on track for its biggest one-day gain since Feb.
+23. The bull market, which began on March 9, 2009, and is the second longest on record, is seen as being in its latter stages.
+Warnings abound about how much longer it will last.

-Along with the jobs data, stocks were supported by easing fears of trade wars and signs of a thaw in nuclear tensions with North Korea after U.S. President Donald Trump said he was prepared to meet the country’s leader.
+Along with the jobs report, stocks were also supported by easing fears of trade wars and signs of a thaw in nuclear tensions with North Korea after U.S. President Donald Trump said he was prepared to meet the country’s leader.

+“What we’re all caught up in is whether this grand experiment by the administration works out or not,” said Philip Blancato, Chief Executive of Ladenburg Thalmann Asset Management, in New York.
+“Today is a clear sign the tax legislation is having a profound impact.
+It has a lot more to do with it than they’re getting credit for.”

 Inflationary fears dissipated on Friday after U.S. Labor Department data showed nonfarm payrolls jumped by 313,000 jobs last month, while average hourly earnings rose only 0.1 percent compared with a 0.3 percent rise in January.

-The S&P spiked higher ahead of the close around the time the Wall Street Journal issued a report that Trump’s lawyers are seeking to use an interview with the president as leverage to end special counsel Robert Mueller’s Russia investigation.
-The story cited an unnamed person familiar with the discussions.

-“The market is being driven by a very strong jobs report and lack of wage inflation.
-The Goldilocks economy reappears.
-But anything that accelerates the (Russia probe) and removes some uncertainty is good.
-The financial markets really dislike uncertainty,” said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.
+“You got sort of a Goldilocks report with stronger employment coupled with modest wage growth, but not enough that forces the Fed to act more rapidly than they otherwise would,” said Scott Clemons, chief investment strategist at Brown Brothers Harriman in New York.

-While the Dow ended 4.8 percent below January’s record high, it was 8.5 percent above its February lows.
-The S&P closed 3 percent below its January record high but 10 percent above last month’s lows.
+While the Dow was about 5 percent below January’s record high, it was 8 percent above its February lows.
+The S&P was 3 percent off its January record highs and almost 10 percent above last month’s lows.

-For the week the S&P rose 3.5 percent while the Dow gained 3.25 percent and Nasdaq rose 4.2 percent.

-Advancing issues outnumbered declining ones on the NYSE by a 2.77-to-1 ratio; on Nasdaq, a 2.81-to-1 ratio favored advancers.

-The S&P 500 posted 62 new 52-week highs and no new lows; the Nasdaq Composite recorded 214 new highs and 16 new lows.
+Friday’s gains were broad-based, with only the telecom, utilities and real estate sectors showing declines.
+Telecoms were the biggest loser of the S&P’s 11 sectors with a 0.6 percent decline.

+Among bigger movers, toy makers Hasbro and Mattel were lower after sources told Reuters that retailer Toys ‘R’ Us is preparing for a potential liquidation.

-Volume on U.S. exchanges was 6.82 billion shares, compared to the 7.47 billion average for the last 20 trading days.
-(Additional reporting by April Joyner and Chuck Mikolajczak in New York, and Ankur Banerjee and Parikshit Mishra in Bengaluru; Editing by Nick Zieminski and James Dalgleish)
+Goldman Sachs Group Inc shares were up 1.5 percent after the Wall Street Journal reported Lloyd Blankfein is preparing to step down as the bank’s chief executive as soon as the end of the year.
+(Additional reporting by Chuck Mikolajczak in New York, Ankur Banerjee and Parikshit Mishra in Bengaluru; Editing by Sriraj Kalluvila and Nick Zieminski)